 The reasoning shall clearly specify the grounds for termination.
 The burden of proof to verify the authenticity and substantiality of the grounds of the act of termination shall lie with the party taking the legal act.
 The employment can not be terminated during the period or a maternity/paternity leave and based on other special reasons local Labor Code specifies.

-The employer can set a probationary period in the employment contract and during this period the contract can be terminated in written but no explanation fo rreason is required.
+The employer can set a probationary period in the employment contract and during this period the contract can be terminated by either party, but no explanation for reason is required.

 When terminating employment, either party must provide a notice period of at least 30 days but no more than one year.
 The 30-day notice period must be extended by the following:

 - 5 days after 3 years of employment